Can I Use Ethanol-Blended Gasoline in My Generator?

 Not all fuel is created equal when it comes to your generator.

 Ethanol draws in water, which can lead to a problem called phase separation.
-That’s when water and ethanol sink to the bottom of the tank, causing corrosion, clogged filters, and all sorts of dramas.
+That’s when water and ethanol sink to the bottom of the tank, causing corrosion, clogged filters, and all sorts of dramas—especially for petrol generators that sit unused.

 Unlike straight petrol, ethanol-blended fuel has a shorter shelf life, especially in humid Aussie conditions.
 This means more upkeep and less forgiveness if your generator’s sitting idle for months.